MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/storage/Get-Disk.md

 ```

 This example gets all disks attached via the iSCSI bus by piping the output of Get-Disk to the **Where-Object** cmdlet, and filtering by the iSCSI value of the Bustype property.
-It then passes the Disk objects in the pipeline to the **Get-IscisSession** cmdlet, which gets the associated iSCSI sessions, and then pipes the output to the **Format-Table** cmdlet for simplified display.
+It then passes the Disk objects in the pipeline to the **Get-IscsiSession** cmdlet, which gets the associated iSCSI sessions, and then pipes the output to the **Format-Table** cmdlet for simplified display.

 ## PARAMETERS